nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    - Must be unique
    - Maximum of 100 characters
 2. Contact Number
-   - Numbers only, must be 8 characters long
+   - Numerical characters only, must be exactly 8 characters long
 3. Home Address
    - Maximum of 200 characters, cannot be blank
 4. Risk Level